Next Generation Bi-Level Passenger Rail Car: History

 Caltrans, on behalf of the state coalition (California, Michigan, Missouri and Illinois), issued a request for proposal (RFP) for building cars to the new bilevel specification in April 2012.
 Five companies submitted final proposals: Alstom, Construcciones y Auxiliar de Ferrocarriles (CAF), Kawasaki, Siemens, and Sumitomo.
 Caltrans awarded the contract to Sumitomo in November 2012.
 Sumitomo, in turn, selected Nippon Sharyo as the carbuilder for the order.
 The contract was for 130 cars, valued at $352 million.
 Eighty-eight of the cars were for the Midwestern states and 42 for California.
 Delivery of the new cars was scheduled for 2015–2018.
 The 88 Midwestern cars were funded by a $220 million American Recovery and Reinvestment Act of 2009 (ARRA) grant which, by law, had to be spent by September 30, 2017.

 This ambitious schedule proved untenable.
 By May 2015, Caltrans acknowledged that the project was fourteen months behind schedule and replaced much of its project management team.
 The project slipped further that August when the new car shell failed a buff strength compression test.
 This failure forced a complete redesign of the car, delaying the project by at least two years.
 This would place delivery beyond the expiration of the ARRA funds.

 In November 2017, Caltrans and Sumitomo announced that Siemens would replace Nippon Sharyo as a subcontractor.
 Under a new contract, valued at $371 million, Siemens would deliver 137 Siemens Venture single-level cars instead of bilevel cars.
-The cars will be delivered from mid-2020 to 2023.
+Cars deliveries started in mid-2020 and entered service in February 2022.